grycap/vmrc/README.md

  This repository only includes the VMRC server.
 Additional packages available in GitHub are:
    - [vmrc-client](http://www.github.com/grycap/vmrc-client) (CLI and Java-based API to access VMRC)
-   - [vmrc-web](http://www.github.com/grycap/vmrc-web) (simple web-based frontend to list VMIs from the VMRC Server with a web-browser)

-If you are looking for a pre-compiled ready-to-use version of the VMRC Server check the website.
+If you are looking for a pre-compiled ready-to-use version of the VMRC Server check the [webpage](http://www.grycap.upv.es/vmrc).

 1. Features
 ===========